Rhahi/algernon/content/learn/fusion360.md

 After about a week of operation, the blind stopped working.
 The motor was fine, but sometimes the friction of the entire system was too large for the stpper to overcome.
 I tried to grease the gearboxes and contacts, but it was not very reliable.
 At this point, I think the solution is either high quality gearboxes and friction setup (not going to happen) or a stronger and faster motor. (maybe can happen)

+It is possible that my motor is drawing more current than my power supply can provide.
+I will try a 9W USB charger later and see if that helps.

 ### Personal notes

 - I cannot extract STL from main component while Fusion360 server is under maintenance. (also, maintenance takes an hour or two.)